Training10 min read

 1. Sniff Walks

 Instead of marching your dog along at your pace, let them lead.
 Stop when they want to sniff.
-Change direction when they pull toward something interesting.
-A 20-minute sniff walk provides more mental stimulation than a 40-minute brisk walk.
+Change direction when they pull toward a patch of weeds.
+A 20-minute sniff walk provides far more mental stimulation than a 40-minute brisk walk.
+I do this daily with my senior lab/pit mix, Benny.

 2. Scatter Feeding

 Skip the bowl entirely.
-Scatter your dog's kibble across the yard or on a snuffle mat and let them forage.
-This taps into their natural scavenging instincts and slows down fast eaters.
+Scatter your dog's kibble across the yard and let them forage.
+This taps into their natural scavenging instincts.
+It also slows down fast eaters.
+I started doing this with my 2-year-old Australian shepherd, Maple.
+Six months in, she completely stopped inhaling her meals.

 3. Muffin Tin Puzzle

 Place treats in a muffin tin and cover each cup with a tennis ball.
 Your dog has to figure out how to remove the balls to access the food.
-Simple, free, and surprisingly engaging.
+It's simple, free, and surprisingly engaging.
+(It requires zero prep and costs absolutely nothing).

 4. Cardboard Box Foraging